damogallagher/python-sam-lambda/README.md

 **Type:** GET

-**Purposes:** Lists all the training jobs that existin in AWS for the current aws region
+**Purposes:** Lists all the training jobs that exist in AWS for the current aws region

 **Sample Endpoint:** https://i0jr8migw7.execute-api.us-east-1.amazonaws.com/Prod/sagemaker/list-training-jobs